saya5698/jumiclassishere.github.io/README.md

-Welcome to my website decvelopmentt respiratory.
+Welcome to my website decvelopment respiratory.

 This is the very first time I did a fully funcitonal website.